lucabaldini/baldaquin/docs/pkt.rst

 :class:`FixedSizePacketBasePacket <baldaquin.pkt.FixedSizePacketBase>` base class
 to define concrete fixed-size packet structures.

-The :meth:`packetclass <baldaquin.pkt.packetclass>` decorator is loosely related to the Python ``dataclass`` decorator, and what it does is essentially providing a class constructor based on class annotations.
+The :meth:`packetclass <baldaquin.pkt.packetclass>` decorator is loosely inspired by the Python ``dataclass`` decorator, and what it does is essentially providing a class constructor based on class annotations.
 The basic contract is that for any annotation in the form of